Clean API Client

 requests/<domain>Domain logic: endpoints (routes.ts) and typed methods (index.ts) for a specific entity.

-client.tsA single facade (ApiClient) that collects all domains into one convenient entry point.
+client.tsA single facade (ApiClient) that assembles all domains into one convenient entry point.

 Request Layer (Transport)

-Inside request.ts lies a universal wrapper that builds URLs with query parameters, sets timeouts, and parses responses.
+request.ts contains a universal wrapper that assembles URLs with query parameters, sets timeouts, and parses responses.

 services/request.ts